 Look at Lawn Care Programs

 You’ll obviously also want to look at the lawn care programs offered by various lawn service companies.
 When comparing lawn care programs, what you really need to evaluate is what’s included.
-In order to do that fairly, you could create a two column list on a tablet where you compare (side-by-side) the treatments each company has to offer.

 Don’t Shop on Price

 Finally, we want to offer a word of caution that you should avoid shopping on price.
 You obviously want affordable lawn care, but you also want to get amazing results.
-Lawn service cost is one factor to consider but it shouldn’t be the only consideration.
-Sometimes there are good reasons why a company might cost a little bit more.
-Ultimately, you want to look at what value you get out of your investment.

 We’re Here to Help

-At Joshua Tree, we are here to help however you may need us.
+At Joshua Tree Experts, we are here to help however you may need us.
 We know that lawn care can be confusing but we are here to answer any questions that you may have.
 We also have lawn care programs and services that can meet a variety of your needs.
 By choosing Joshua Tree, we can help put your lawn care worries to rest.

 Image Source: lawn mower, chinch bugs